open-education-hub/operating-systems/content/chapters/compute/lab/content/processes.md

 1. `exit()`, called by the child.

-The order of last 2 steps may be swapped.
+The order of the last 2 steps may be reversed.